GieskerB/AspectCppLibrary/docs/_build/html/_sources/generated_docs/default_logging_msg_builder_ah.rst.txt

 ``DefaultLoggingMsgBuilder`` (Aspect)
 =====================================

-**Brief Description:** This class is a default implementation of the `LoggingMsgBuilder` interface.
+**Brief Description:** This aspect is a default implementation of the `LoggingMsgBuilder` interface.

 **Detailed Description:**

-    It provides a simple way to build log messages with a specific format.
+    It provides the library's default way to build log messages in a specific format.
+    Staticly configuring the implementation project wide at compile time.

 *In file* ``src/util/default_logging_msg_builder.ah``